gorniczy/gornastia/README.md

 # gornastia
-landing page for an artist
+landing page for the artist